ipspace/netlab/docs/module/bfd.md

 # Bidirectional Forwarding Detection (BFD) Configuration Module

 This configuration module configures the basic BFD ([RFC5880](https://datatracker.ietf.org/doc/html/rfc5880)) parameters.
 To configure fast failover with BFD, use the routing protocol [configuration modules](../module-reference.md).
-At the moment you can use BFD with  [IS-IS](isis.md) and [OSPF](ospf.md).
+At the moment, you can use BFD with [IS-IS](isis.md) and [OSPF](ospf.md).

 (bfd-platform)=
 BFD is supported on these platforms: